ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 ## In practice

-For the challenge, we have asked experts to classify thousands of viral sequences into the various ranks of the ICTV taxonomy.
+For the challenge, we have collected thousands of viral sequences that experts have classified into the various ranks of the ICTV taxonomy.

 ![Sequence lengths distribution](/assets/img/hist_sequence_length.png)
 <em>Sequence length distribution of the contigs in the ICTV Computational Virus Taxonomy Challenge.</em>